neksherazi/CodeSoft/README.md

-# This repository is all about the tasts that I performed at CodSoft
+# This repository is all about the tasks that I performed at CodSoft